Owlman (character): Infinite Frontier

 The New 52 Owlman was proven correct, as following the reboot of the multiverse after Dark Nights: Death Metal a new Earth-3 and Owlman are created.
 When Thomas Wayne Jr. was a child, his parents and brother Bruce were killed by Harvey Bullock.
 He spent years training to bring justice to his family's killers, swearing to follow a code against killing or using the tactics of criminals.
 He was inspired to take the name Owlman when an owl clawed his face.
 In 2012 he captured Bullock, intending to hand him over to the police to serve a life sentence in prison.
 Bullock recognises Owlman as Thomas Wayne Jr. and tries to bargain for his life by revealing that his parents were criminals who worked for Boss Gordon and tried to usurp his empire, killing his son in the process.
 Bullock was ordered to kill the Waynes in retribution.
 After learning the truth, Owlman became nihilistic and renounced his code, dropping Bullock from the top of Wayne Tower to his death.

 Owlman ensures his existence is a mere unconfirmed rumour, murdering anyone who takes a picture of him.
 He is the leader of a murderous vigilante group known as the Talons who hunt criminals in Gotham City, assisted by his gun-toting butler Alfred.
 Owlman is suicidal but does not wish to kill himself, he therefore seeks out dangerous opponents who may be able to kill him.
 Despite his desire to die he fights to the best of his abilities and studies his enemies to determine their weaknesses.
 When the Starro Collective invaded Earth, Owlman devised a strategy to defeat them and revealed himself to the world.
 His strategy failed although Superwoman would defeat the Starros by murdering their queen.
 Following the Starro invasion, Alexander Luthor begins recruiting metahumans into a Legion of Justice.
 Owlman, Superwoman and Ultraman form an alliance to counter him.
 To further limit Luthor's ability to act against them, Thomas Wayne Jr. sues LexCorp through Wayne Enterprises subsidiaries to drive down their stock price, then purchases a large number of shares in the company and joins its board of directors.

-Powers and abilities

-The Pre-Crisis version of Owlman has the ability to cause confusion.
-He is an expert boomerang killer.

-The Post-Crisis version of Owlman has a chemically-enhanced "super-cortex".